Divorce Lawyers in Illinois

 To file for divorce in Illinois, at least one of the following conditions must be met:

-- One spouse must have been a resident of Illinois for a minimum of 90 consecutive days prior to filing.
+- One spouse must have been a resident of Illinois for at least 90 consecutive days before filing.

 - One spouse must be a resident of Illinois and continue to reside there for 90 consecutive days before the judgment is entered.